-Application is open for the 2020 Artist in Residency Session.
+Application is open for the 2021 and 2022 Artist in Residency Sessions.

 ChaNorth (Chashama North) accepts applications in all creative fields, including but not limited to visual arts, choreography, writing, music composition, and performance.
 National and international artists, emerging and mid-career artists are welcome to apply.

 For international artists, we can provide letters of support, but each artist is responsible for arranging their own visa.
 Artists enrolled in graduate and undergraduate programs at the time of application are not eligible to apply to ChaNorth.